HPreast/HelloWorldRework/README.md

 Your team is going to build a travel brochure site.
 Each of you will pick a country that you have always wanted to visit and build a page with the following components.

+1. Navigation with links to each page.
+There should be a visual clue for the active page.
-1. An appealing image header.
+1. A header that includes an appealing image.
 It could be a city or landmark in that country.
-1. The name of the country as part of the header.
+1. The header should also include a headline with the name of the country.
 1. A list of cities that you would like to visit in the country.
 1. A list of landmarks that you would like to visit in the country.
-1. A list of heads of state.
+1. A list of famous citizens.
 You can pick your favorites.
+1. A footer with copyright information.

 ## Setup